Intensification of tilted atmospheric vortices by asymmetric diabatic heating: Introduction

 \item Equation \eq{eq:TempevoluthetaIntro} can be recast into a balance equation for kinetic energy, $\ekin = \rho_0\frac{\uthet^2}{2}$,

 in line with the theory by \citet{Lorenz1955} for available potential energy (APE) generation.

-Here $\widetilde p$ is the relevant pressure perturbation, $\widetilde{\Theta}_0, Q_{\Theta,0}$ are the axisymmetric means of potential temperature perturbations and of the diabatic heating, respectively, $\widetilde{\vect{\Theta}}_1, \vect{Q}_{\Theta,1}$ are dipole vectors whose components are the cosine and sine coefficients of their first circumferential Fourier modes, and $N$ and $\Thetabar$ are the Brunt-V\"ais\"al\"a frequency and the background potential temperature stratification, respectively.
-Equation \eq{eq:KineticEnergyBudget} states that, except for a conservative redistribution of kinetic energy due to advection and the work of the pressure perturbation, $p'$, positive correlations of diabatic sources and potential temperature perturbations generate the potential energy available for increasing the kinetic energy of the vortex.
+Here $\widetilde p$ is the relevant pressure perturbation, $\widetilde{\Theta}, Q_{\Theta}$ are the potential temperature perturbations and the diabatic heating, respectively, and $(\cdot)_0$ corresponds to the axisymmetric mean.
+In the current case, it encodes the correlation of potential temperature perturbation and diabatic heating. $N$ and $\Thetabar$ are the Brunt-V\"ais\"al\"a frequency and the background potential temperature stratification, respectively.
+Equation \eq{eq:KineticEnergyBudget} states that, except for a conservative redistribution of kinetic energy due to advection and the work of the pressure perturbation, $\tilde p$, positive correlations of diabatic sources and potential temperature perturbations generate the potential energy available for increasing the kinetic energy of the vortex.

 \citet{NolanEtAl2007} study the effects of asymmetric diabatic heating on vortex strength in a linearized model.
 One of their conclusions is that ``... purely asymmetric heating generally leads to vortex weakening, usually in terms of the symmetric energy, and always in terms of the low-level wind.''
 The present theory shows that this conclusion does not hold up in case of a strongly tilted vortex, but that in this case symmetric and suitably arranged asymmetric heating have vortex intensification efficiencies of the same order of magnitude.